pvandervelde/zinger/README.md

 The following are the must-have requirements for the rover.

-1) The CrateRover is designed to cooperate with human operators.
+1) The tBlaze is designed to cooperate with human operators.
 As such it will behave in ways that prevent any damage to humans, animals, property and the cargo.
 1) The rover will be able to receive and action requests to take given cargo from one location to another.
 The request may come via a number of channels, some of those using natural language.